cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/yaml.rst

  Only the owner with read and write permission e.g. -rw-------

-.. todo:: explicitly describe how to do that , do not use the 755 or  other numbers use chmod go- ....
+.. todo:: Hyungro, explicitly describe how to do that , do not use the 755 or  other numbers use chmod go- ....

 Replace Subscription ID
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""